 - In India, the inheritance of property is governed by personal laws of the respective religions and communities.
 For example, the Hindu Succession Act, 1956, which governs Hindus for the inheritance of both joint and separate property only recognizes male and female as a subject matter to the property rights.
 The terms used in the Act, such as male, female, daughter, son, etc. are restricted to binary gender.
 This Act currently does not include those TPs who do not identify with either male or female gender.

 - As per Sections 7 and 8 of Hindu Adoption and Maintainance Act, 1956 only a ‘male’ or a ‘female’ Hindu can proceed with an adoption with certain conditions.
 This Act currently does not recoginise adoption by a TP.

 - Similarly, Maternity Benefit Act, 1961 (Along with 2017 amendments) is applicable to women only and the benefit under Section 5 extending to adoptive mothers is not applicable currently to those TPs that do not identify themselves as a woman.

 - Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redresal) Act, 2013, also as the name suggests is for protection of rights of women only and would need an amendment.

 These rights, which are basic to binary genders, are privileges to TP that do not identify with either gender.
 It would be important to eventually amend these laws and few othrs to ensure that the TP Act and the NALSA Judgment are implemented in letter and spirit.

 – Adv.
-Shivangi Prasad – Corporate Lawyer, External Member & Trainer, Head – Legal & Compliance, Partner POSH at Work and Sukrit Parashar, Student, Rizvi Law College, Mumbai
+Shivangi Prasad – Corporate Lawyer, External Member & Trainer, Head – Legal & Compliance, Partner Inclusion at Work and Sukrit Parashar, Student, Rizvi Law College, Mumbai